Poodles are a brainy, loving breed with oodles of energy to burn.

 You can expect to pay around £800 to £2,500 for a Poodle depending on the pedigree and breeder’s reputation.

 There are other initial costs to think about, too.
-Bowls, a bed, a collar, leads, and toys, grooming tools, and any other equipment could cost up to a few hundred pounds overall.
+Bowls, a bed, a collar, a lead, toys, grooming tools, and any other equipment could cost up to a few hundred pounds overall.

 Grooming: £30 to £80 per session every four to six weeks, depending on size and coat style.